1jour1vin

 Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-A cuvée from three climates grouped together in the commune of Comblanchien.
-Twenty percent of the grapes were vinified whole.
-On the nose, it offers beautiful aromatic intensity with notes of black cherry and blackberry.
-The palate, a little more reserved at this stage but with good volume, is supported by silky tannins.
-2026-2030
+A cuvée sourced from three vineyards located in the commune of Comblanchien.
+Twenty percent of the grapes were vinified as whole clusters.
+On the nose, it offers beautiful aromatic intensity centered on black cherry and blackberry.
+The palate, a bit more reserved at this stage but with good body, is supported by silky tannins.
+2026–2030

 About the estate:

-Established in Premeaux-Prissey, the village with two churches, Premeaux and Prissey.
+The estate is located in Premeaux-Prissey, the village with two churches: one in Premeaux and one in Prissey.
 Jean-Pierre Truchetet settled here in 1980 with his wife Sylvie and cultivates 5.3 hectares.
-The sixth generation, the winemaker's two children, Morgan and Julie, took over the estate (currently converting to organic farming) in 2019 and created a trading structure to expand their range.
+The sixth generation—the winemaker’s two children, Morgan and Julie—took over the estate (currently in the process of converting to organic farming) in 2019 and established a wine merchant operation to expand their product line.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France